Mod Guide 1b - Maps and Map Values with QGis (completed)

 The benefit of satellite views is that you can do your own interpretation.

 As long as your area box and hex grid have been defined under UTM52N (northern hemisphere), you have your scale correct.
 Then you can use on-line satellite / map views (and have QGis switch back to Pseudo Mercator to use them) to draw your roads.
-Just be sure to switch back to UTM52N before exporting the bitmap using the Print Composer.4) I used WGS 84 Pseudo Mercator, since some maps are not aligned with each other under WGS 84 (Pyongyang is 51S~52S).
-Is this OK?
-Or should I need to adhere to 52S?
+Just be sure to switch back to UTM52N before exporting the bitmap using the Print Composer.

 If you did set-up your area box and hex grid using Pseudo Mercator, your map's scale will be off.
 You can get a feel for the size of the error by comparing distances on your hex map against measuring distance on the "real terrain" in ArcGis' webmap viewer.